LadyCaro/Cheatsheets/terminal_cheatsheet.md

 &nbsp;
 ## Join Repo as a Collaborator
 1. Click the green code icon,
-2. copy the HTTP URL link,
+2. copy the SSH link,
 3. ```
-    git clone <insert URL you copied>
+    git clone <insert SSH>
 4. Insert your username (LadyCaro)
 5. Insert password
+    - Either your normal password
-    - need to create a token by going to settings, dev eloper settings, tokens, new token, click repo, then copy into terminal
+	- Or, need to create a token by going to settings, dev eloper settings, tokens, new token, click repo, then copy into terminal
 6. Open in VSCode, then commit, sync and push any changes for others to see

 &nbsp;

 &nbsp;

-## Adding code from collaborator to local machine
+## Adding new changes from collaborator to local machine
-1. Open the code in VSCode
+1. Open the code in VSCode (if project is already cloned on local machine, follow steps above if not)
 2. ```
     git pull
     ```